Yekanat/Yekanat/README.md

 - Systems‑focused: C/C++ and Python on Linux; comfortable with the terminal, Makefiles, shell scripting, and Docker.
 - Debugging & reliability: GDB and Valgrind; I care about memory safety, correctness, and readable code.
 - Networking & security: curious about protocols, monitoring, and hardening; tools I use include Nmap (and Wireshark) to explore how networks behave and stay secure.
-- Projects I’m proud of:
-  - webserv — a lightweight HTTP server in C/C++.
-  - cub3d — a raycasting 3D engine in C (MiniLibX).
-  - philosophers — concurrency, synchronization, and deadlock avoidance.
-  - push_swap — algorithms and optimization under constraints.
-  - so_long — a 2D game in C using MiniLibX.
 - Community: tutor and science communicator; I value clear documentation and accessible learning.
 - Always learning: operating systems, computer networks, and secure software design.